 We hope this brief introduction will provide some useful context for the broad scope of the DAI WG.
 Additional details are provided in the answers to the CMC questions, although, because we have not started the work, these are necessarily still at a high level and may change as we consult space agencies and others.

+Space Agencies produce data, either directly, for example Earth Observation data, or indirectly, for example housekeeping data to know how the condition of the spacecraft affects its working.
+Information from space increases in value when merged with data from other sources and other times, for example longitudinal studies over time, merging space data with grounf truth data, for Climate Change studies.

+Merging, analyzing and processing data from multiple sources requires more than simply transferring bits to one place.
+The challenge is to be able to use data with which one is not familiar, for example if one does not have the appropriate software, while making sure one combines data in the correct way, for example ensuring one does not add distances in feet to distances in meters.

-DAI has been focused on long-term preservation of data, such as space mission science results.
-“Long-term” implies access even after the mission systems have been terminated and the data in the archive must be “self describing” to different communities of users and new systems seeking to use it.
+DAI works on Information Management Services for CCSDS, although it was realized that the DAI concepts and outputs are applicable more widely.
+The DAI concepts include “Long-term”, implying access even after the mission systems have been terminated and the data in the archive must be “self describing” to different communities of users and new systems seeking to use it.
 Long Term is long enough to be concerned with the impacts of changing technologies, including support for new media and data formats, or with a changing user community.

 DAI has not specifically addressed “near-term” telemetry archive access (for example) by MOC systems while the mission is still underway, although our processes and approaches are important practices for both near-term and long-term digital archives.
 Specifically, it is important to note that long-term preservation must be taken into account at the very beginning of the project because it will have an impact on the total cost of ownership, the selection of the data formats, the sizing of the archiving infrastructures and requires functions to be performed during the mission, capturing data descriptions, etc. So the DAI WG products, while focused on long-term preservation, apply to the entire life cycle of a space mission, even the early conceptual phases (Phase A).
 Few agency missions consider the long-term preservation implications while developing their systems.
 Those that do have discovered advantages both in resources and ease of use for the associated information.
 The DAI WG has produced both general best practice standards as well as technical standards that would be useful to agency missions wishing to gain these advantages.
 We want to promote awareness of these standards among the CCSDS Space Agencies.
 We also want to continue development of more detailed technical interoperability standards to continue to move the preservation field forward.